skeezerbean/SPP-LegionV2-Management/README.md

 ![](https://github.com/skeezerbean/SPP-LegionV2-Management/blob/main/Resources/SPP-server-folder.PNG)

-Browsing for the Wow Config Location will be your WoW Legion **Client** folder, which will look more or less like this
+Browsing for the Wow Config Location will be your WoW Legion **Client** folder, which will look more or less like this.
+Please note that you need to run the client at least once to generate the config file so that the app can find it.
+No need to login, just run the client and then exit

 ![](https://github.com/skeezerbean/SPP-LegionV2-Management/blob/main/Resources/wow-client-folder.PNG)